CTVA US Music Variety - "The Ed Sullivan Show" (CBS) Season 17 (1964-65)

 --John Byner (comedian doing impersonations of celebrities)

---Rita Pavone - "Sul Cucozzole"
+--Rita Pavone - "Sul Cucozzole."

 --Totie Fields (stand-up, tells jokes about her weight, banks & safe deposit box)

---The Cambridge Circus (British comedy troupe)
+--The Cambridge Circus (British comedy troupe with Graham Chapman)

 --Cameos: Bob Gibson & Tim McCarver (World Series heroes talk with Ed)